aarthificial-unity/safekeeper/.docfx/docs/index.md

 > [!NOTE]
 >
-> Typewriter has been released for educational purposes.
+> Safekeeper has been released for educational purposes.
 It probably won't be
 > developed further.

 > [!Video https://www.youtube.com/embed/wTsrGkMlMN0]